buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBridge.md

 ### Spatial Container

-> NOTE&nbsp; If there are building elements and/or other elements directly related to the IfcBridge, they are associated with the IfcBridge by using the objectified relationship IfcRelContainedInSpatialStructure.
+> NOTE  If there are building elements and/or other elements directly related to the IfcBridge, they are associated with the IfcBridge by using the objectified relationship IfcRelContainedInSpatialStructure.
 The IfcBridge references them by its inverse relationship: > *  _IfcBridge.ContainsElements_ -- referencing any subtype of IfcProduct (with the exception of other spatial structure element) by _IfcRelContainedInSpatialStructure.RelatedElements_.

 #### IfcElement